 What does the average employee’s car insurance have to do with his or her employer?
 Nothing – if the employee never drives a car during the workday.
 But any time that employee gets behind the wheel as part of the job, auto insurance becomes the boss’s business.

 In the case of a company car, the employer sets the auto insurance policy.
 But when it comes to personal vehicles driven for business, a lot of companies don’t think about their employees’ car insurance.
 However, these employees are still exposing the company to the same risks as employees using company cars.

-According to OSHA, motor vehicle accidents cause 39% of occupational fatalities, with around 2,000 employees killed this way in an average year.
+According to OSHA, motor vehicle accidents cause 39% of occupational fatalities, with over 2,000 employees killed this way in an average year.
 Some employees constantly face risk as they drive from client to client or site.
-But even employees that work out of an office face this danger.
+But even employees that work out of an office face risk.
 The commute home from an appointment and the drive from home to an appointment both count as part of the workday.

 In 2019, motor vehicle accidents cost employers a total of $72.2 billion in the U.S. alone.
 As an employer, you are responsible for protecting your employees and your company.
 If an employee driving a personal vehicle causes an accident during the workday, and the employee’s auto insurance cannot cover the costs of injuries and property damage, the employer can be held liable for the difference.
 (It's called vicarious liability.)